-She represents the South Florida district where the former male stripper, pizza driver and strip club DJ lived in an old van covered with bumper stickers praising Trump, disparaging Democrats and CNN, and showing rifle crosshairs over liberals including Clinton, commentator Van Jones and filmmaker Michael Moore.
+She represents the South Florida district where the former male stripper, pizza driver and strip club DJ lived in an older van covered with bumper stickers praising Trump, disparaging Democrats and CNN and showing rifle crosshairs over liberals like Clinton and filmmaker Michael Moore.

 At Monday’s hearing, federal prosecutors said they will seek to keep Sayoc jailed until trial as a flight risk and a danger to the community.
 A judge set another hearing for Friday on whether to grant bail to Sayoc and to discuss when he will be sent from Miami to New York, where five federal charges were filed.

-Defense attorney Daniel Aaronson urged people not to rush to judgment.
+One of Sayoc’s attorneys, Daniel Aaronson, urged people not to rush to judgment based on media reports.

-“Right now, we know very, very, very little,” Aaronson said.
+“Right now, we know very, very, very little,” Aaronson said of the case.
 “We do not know all the evidence the government has.
 You have to keep in mind he has not been found guilty of anything.”

-The FBI said it believes the package intended for CNN headquarters in Atlanta that was discovered Monday is similar to those that Sayoc is accused of sending.
+Although authorities did not immediately say who might be responsible for the most recent package to CNN, the FBI said it believes the package discovered Monday is similar to those that Sayoc is accused of sending.
 Law enforcement officials have said they believe the packages were staggered and more could be discovered.